IgnisDa/ryot/docs/content/index.md

 # Installation

+!!! info

     The first user you register is automatically set as admin of the instance.

 The docker image is `ghcr.io/ignisda/ryot:latest`.